JosephPVera/DFT-calculations/readme.md

    ```bash
    dosplot.py --ldos 1
    ```
-   change the last number according to your material
+   change the last number according to your material.
 9. Check your images
    ```bash
    eog TDOS.png